Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Unavoidable minors

-Let $\Gg_0$ denote the set of link-minor-minimal biased graphs that are vertically 2-connected and properly unbalanced.
-We first describe 13 biased graphs in $\Gg_0$ and then show that these 13 biased graphs form the complete set.
-The graph $2C_4''$ (which we call the \emph{tube} graph) is obtained from an unlabeled 4-cycle by doubling each edge in a pair of opposite edges.
-Three of the biased graphs in $\mathcal{G}_0$ have underlying graph $2C_4''$, four have underlying graph $K_4$, and six have underlying graph $2C_3$.
-We call the biased graphs in $\mathcal{G}_0$ our \emph{base biased graphs}.
+Let $\Gg_0$ denote the set of minor-minimal biased graphs that are 2-connected and properly unbalanced.
+We first describe 13 biased graphs in $\Gg_0$, then show that these 13 biased graphs form the complete set.
+Recall that we denote the graph obtained from a 3-cycle by replacing each edge with a pair of parallel edges by $2C_3$, and that we call the graph obtained from a 4-cycle by replacing each edge in a pair of non-adjacent edges with a pair of parallel edges the tube, and denote it by $2C_4''$.
+Six of the biased graphs in $\mathcal{G}_0$ have underlying graph $2C_3$, three have underlying graph $2C_4''$, and four have underlying graph $K_4$.